-- Press < (x)> to make the RAWprocessing options appear in a while (p.449). - Use <♣> to select an option, then turn the <♠> or <♠> dial to switch the setting. - The displayed image will reflect such settings as "Brightness adjustment", "White balance", etc. - To return to the image settings at the time of shooting, press the <INFO.> button.
+- Press <(iii)> to make the RAWprocessing options appear in a while (p.449). - The displayed image will reflect such settings as "Brightness adjustment", "White balance", etc. - To return to the image settings at the time of shooting, press the <INFO.> button.